NVIDIA/NeMo/README.md

 bcp_preproc_npernode: 2 # 2 should be safe to use and x2 times faster.
 ```

-### 4.2 Training with Predefined Configurations
+### 4.2.
+Training with Predefined Configurations
 <a id="markdown-training-with-predefined-configurations" name="training-with-predefined-configurations"></a>

-#### 4.2.1 Predefined Configurations of GPT-3 models
+#### 4.2.1.
+Predefined Configurations of GPT-3 models
 <a id="markdown-predefined-configurations-of-gpt-3-models" name="predefined-configurations-of-gpt-3-models"></a>

 We provide five configurations for several different GPT-3 model sizes: 126M, 5B, 20B,
-40B and 175B parameters.
+40B, and 175B parameters.
 These configurations include carefully selected
-hyper-parameters, which should be used as a guideline for any custom model
+hyperparameters, which should be used as a guideline for any custom model
 configurations.
 All these configurations are provided in the `conf/training/gpt3/`
 directory.
 The desired configuration can be chosen by selecting the `training`
 parameter in the `conf/config.yaml` file.

-On Base Command Platform, the training scripts must be ran in multi-node mode,
+For Base Command Platform, all jobs must be launched in multi-node mode.
-with at least 2 nodes.

 **126M configuration:**

-The 126M model uses 8 nodes with 8 GPUs per node by default, and bf16 data type
+The 126M model uses the bf16 data type.
+It can be trained in about 1 day using 8 nodes with 8 GPUs per node.
-for training.
 The model includes 12 transformer layers, a hidden size of 768,
 and 12 attention heads.
 The sequence length is 2048, and the optimizer is
 Adam.
 This model does not use any model parallelism.
-For the details on
-all the parameters, see the `126m.yaml` config file.
+See the `gpt3/126m.yaml` config file for parameter details.

-To train a 126M GPT-3 model on a Slurm cluster, modify the `conf/config.yaml` file to set:
+To train a 126M model on a Slurm cluster, modify the `conf/config.yaml` file to set:
 ```yaml
 - training: gpt3/126m
 run_training: True